LSSTDESC/SN-PWV/docs/source/index.rst

-..
+lc..
 DESC-SN-PWV documentation master file, created by sphinx-quickstart on Wed Oct 14 11:26:45 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.